 Your degree and what you’ll study

-The fifth (optional) year leads to a master’s degree (M.A.I.) in engineering and it is here that students get to carry out a major dissertation on a topic of their choice.
+The fifth year leads to a Master’s degree (M.A.I.) in engineering and it is here that students get to carry out a major dissertation on a topic of their choice.
 This is a chance to really become a world-class expert in your favourite topic, researching what others have done across the world and building a hardware or software prototype that demonstrates this.
 As with the fourth year project, the topic could be anything from helping to manage huge cloud computing facilities through novel face-recognition algorithms to uncovering fraud in bitcoin transactions.
 To support your work on the Capstone project you can take a number of optional courses in the first semester including: Fuzzy Logic; Formal Methods; Advanced Computer Architecture; Embedded Systems; Distributed Systems; Networked Applications; Artificial Intelligence; Real Time Animation.
-For more detail on what is covered in each module, please visit: www.tcd.ie/ engineering/current-students

 Study Computer Engineering, Electronic and Computer Engineering or Electronic Engineering at Trinity